 Breastfeeding in the first 24 hours

 The first 24 hours are all about getting acquainted.
 Your baby drinks small amounts of colostrum.
-Lots of skin-to-skin contact helps to initiate milk production.
+Lots of skin-to-skin contact helps to establish milk production.

 What if breastfeeding doesn't work right away?

-This happens more often than you might think.
+That's more common than you might think.
 Fatigue, stress, or a difficult start can have an impact.
-Help from a midwife or lactation consultant can then provide a lot of relief.
+Help from a midwife or lactation consultant can bring a lot of peace of mind.

 Nipple pain: causes and solutions

-Nipple pain often arises from a suboptimal latch technique.
+Nipple pain often results from a suboptimal latching technique.
 Small adjustments can make a big difference.
-Don't suffer in pain for too long; it's not a 'normal' part of breastfeeding.
+Don't suffer from pain for too long; it's not a 'normal' part of breastfeeding.
 Always consult an expert for advice.

 How often to latch in the first week?

 On average, 8 to 12 times per 24 hours.
 This helps your body understand how much milk is needed.
-Don't rely solely on the clock, but primarily on your baby's cues.
+Don't rely solely on the clock, but especially on your baby's cues.

 Pumping: when, how, and why